linc/nitroporter.org/guide.md

 What can you migrate?
 Find out!

 Run `porter show source <name>` and `porter show target <name>` to see what feature data is supported by the source and target.
 Data **must be in both** for it to migrate.

+### Optional: Install the target software

+Nitro Porter tends to work the smoothest when you pre-install the new software so its database tables preexist when running the migration.
+However, it should also work without doing this, so keep reporting issues in either scenario.

 ### Run the migration